The Hav

 to attend by zoom

 Free PDFs of the machzor are available.
-Please email info@thehav.org if you want one, or click on the link below:
+Please email [email protected] if you want a PDF emailed to you, or click on the link below to download one:

 Machzor Birkat Shalom